 The tomatoes and fish release juices which create a pan sauce.
 The sea bass is plated and the tomatoes and sauce are poured over the fish to serve.

 While flavorful, the curry and tomatoes are not overpowering.
 The delicate flavor of the sea bass is able to shine through.

 Not only is seafood an excellent source of protein, it is also high in the healthy omega-3 fats.
 Fats which are essential for both heart and brain health.
 Hence, the USDA recommends we eat seafood twice each week.
 It can reduce your risk of heart disease and stroke.
 Enjoying regular seafood dishes is a fantastic and tasty way to support the health of your brain and heart.

-Curried Sea Bass Pan Seared with Blistered Tomatoes
+Curry Pan Seared Sea Bass with Blistered Tomatoes